Capturing Live Payloads & Routing Data

 Enable Stream Input for AppScope

-• Stream should automatically log you in, but if you're idle for too long, or get disconnected, it's possible you'll be prompted for a login.
-The Username is admin and the Password is cribldemo.
+- Stream should automatically log you in, but if you're idle for too long, or get disconnected, it's possible you'll be prompted for a login.
+The

-3. Type AppScope into the search box to locate its tile.
+AppScopeinto the search box to locate its tile. - Click the

 That's it, now the AppScope input is enabled!
 Let's send some data to it.